owlbarn/tutorial/chapters/maths.md

 $$\Gamma(n) = (n-1)!$$

-For a complex numbers $z$ with a positive real part, the Gamma function is defined as:
+For a complex numbers $$z$$ with a positive real part, the Gamma function is defined as:

 $$\Gamma(z) = \int_0^{\infty}x^{z-1}e^{-x}dx.$$